Bronya-Rand/Bronie-Parser-Extension/README.md

 2. Paste in the following __link__ into the text field and click Save: `https://github.com/Bronya-Rand/Bronie-Parser-Extension`.
 3. Install any third-party data bank plugin into SillyTavern's `plugins` folder.
 4. Restart SillyTavern.
 5. Go to *Data Bank* under the __magic wand__ icon.
-You should see your third-party parser appear!
+You should see your third-party scraper appear!

-## Creating a Parser for the Bronie Extension
+## Creating a Scraper for the Bronie Extension
-> I recommend referring to the supplied miHoYo/HoYoVerse extension for making a parser.
-For this example, we will use a theoretical parser named `fuXuan`.
+> I recommend referring to the supplied miHoYo/HoYoVerse extension for making a scraper.
+For this example, we will use a theoretical scraper named `fuXuan`.
 1. Create a folder for your extension followed by a blank JS file.
 2. Program the logic of the Scraper class and the things you want.
 3. Create the HTML UI in a blank *HTML* file.
-4. In `index.js`, import your parser and add it to *PARSER_LIST*
+4. In `index.js`, import your scraper and add it to *PARSER_LIST*
 ```js
 import { miHoYoScraper } from './parsers/mihoyo/mihoyo.js';
 import { fuXuan } from './parsers/fuXuan/fuXuan.js';